algo-tushar/React-NextJs-WordPress-REST-API-JWT-Authentication/README.md

-# Next.js WordPress RST API JWT Authentication
+# Next.js WordPress REST API JWT Authentication

 This project demonstrates how to implement JWT (JSON Web Tokens) authentication in a Next.js application using WordPress as the backend.
 It includes features like dark/light mode, login using credentials and Google, and API-based profile updates.